slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'All models are wrong but some are useful.' -- George Box*

 <!--
+> *'#346.
+The senses do not deceive; it is the judgment that deceives.' -- goethe*
-“We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.” we have to feel we know enough to take action
+> *'We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.'* we have to feel we know enough to take action

-negative inspiration (things that don't work) -- positive inspiration!
+> *'The best way out is always through.' -- Robert Frost* negative inspiration (things that don't work) -- positive inspiration!

 results-oriented approach to feedback -> process-oriented feedback